CS Axintele: History

-In its first season in Liga III, Viitorul secured a respectable fifth-place finish but was eliminated in the First round of Cupa României, losing 0–1 to Viitorul Chirnogi.
+In its first season in Liga III, Viitorul secured a respectable 5th-place finish but was eliminated in the first round of Cupa României, losing 0–1 to Viitorul Chirnogi.
+The squad led by Ion Nica comprised Răduță, Donose, Sava, Stoica, Vasile, Pintilie, Ilie, Simion, Oprișan, Mihociu, Ionel, Rață, Șelaru, Florea, Căpălău, Moses, Robu, Dedu, Bogorodiță, Fătu, Novac, Chiriță, and Ștefan.

-The 2012–13 season saw the team coached by Ion Nica fighting for promotion to Liga II.
+The 2012–13 season saw the team, coached by Ion Nica, fighting for promotion to Liga II.
 Viitorul finished 9 points ahead of the main contender, Gloria Buzău.
-However, a Romanian Football Federation inquiry proved that Viitorul did not have three youth teams in the county-level competition, as required by Liga III regulations, and gave Viitorul a 9-point penalty that led Gloria Buzău finishing first.
+However, a Romanian Football Federation inquiry proved that Viitorul did not have three youth teams in the county-level competition, as required by Liga III regulations, and imposed a 9-point penalty, which resulted in Gloria Buzău finishing first.

 The White and Greens reached the play-off and finished as runners-up in the 2013–14 season.
-Also, was qualified in the Fourth round of Cupa României, but lost 1–3 to Farul Constanța.
+They also qualified for the fourth round of Cupa României, but lost 1–3 to Farul Constanța.

-Viitorul Axintele, with Cristian Sava as technical director and Ion Nica as head coach, started the 2014–15 season with the goal of promotion to second division.
-After a good start of the season - fifth place after seven rounds at two points from first place, Cristian Sava leaves the club to be Gheorghe Hagi's assistant at Viitorul Constanța, being replaced by Costel Pană as head coach, and Ion Nica as assistant.
-However, Costel Pană was sacked at the end of the first part of the season and Octavian Grigore was appointed as head coach in March, after two rounds from the second half of the season.
-With three rounds before the end of season, the club withdrew from the competition and lost all matches from the second part of the season with 0–3, ranking eleventh and relegated to Liga IV.
+Viitorul Axintele, with Cristian Sava as technical director and Ion Nica as head coach, started the 2014–15 season aiming for promotion to the second tier.
+After a strong start, 5th place after seven rounds and a run to the Round of 32 in Cupa României, where they lost 0–2 to CFR Cluj with the lineup Răduță, Pavelescu (Cioceanu 70), Oprișan, Matei, Sava, Frangu (Ilie 62), Cană, Enciu (Badea 83), Croitoru, Luca, Ciochină, Cristian Sava left to join Gheorghe Hagi’s staff at Viitorul Constanța.
+He was replaced by Costel Pană, with Ion Nica as assistant, but Pană was dismissed at the end of the first half of the season and Octavian Grigore was appointed head coach in March after two rounds of the second half of the season.
+With three rounds remaining, the club withdrew, forfeited the remaining matches 0–3, placed 11th, and was relegated to the fourth tier.

-Viitorul Axintele spent the next years in the Liga IV – Ialomița County often ranking in the middle of the table - 5th (2015–16), 10th (2016–17), 3rd (2017–18), 7th (2018–19), 6th (2019–20) after the season was suspended in March 2020 due to the COVID-19 pandemic.
-In the 2020–21 season did not participate due to the high costs generated by medical protocol imposed by the FRF.
+Viitorul Axintele spent the following years in Liga IV – Ialomița County, generally occupying mid-table positions: 5th in 2015–16, 10th in 2016–17, 3rd in 2017–18, 7th in 2018–19 and 6th in 2019–20, the latter campaign being halted in March 2020 due to the COVID-19 pandemic.
+The club did not participate in the 2020–21 season, as the medical protocols imposed by the FRF generated costs that were considered too high.

-The 2021–22 season saw the White and Greens finish in 10th place.
-In the following season, Viitorul placed 8th in the West Series of Liga IV – Ialomița County and finished 12th overall after the championship play-out.
+In the 2021–22 season, the White and Greens finished 10th.
+They managed to bounce back the following year, ending the 2022–23 campaign in 8th place in the West Series of Liga IV – Ialomița County and 12th overall after the play-out.
+During the 2023–24 season, the club was renamed CS Axintele, finishing 5th in the West Series and 10th overall after the play-out stage.
+In the 2024–25 season, however, the team dropped to 14th place in the single series, resulting in relegation to the second county tier, the fifth level of Romanian football.